jessewmc/rubylife/README.md

 number of lines in the file.
 I also expect the file to be fully filled in, i.e. there should be no lines with a different number of characters than the first line. .cel files that don't follow these guidelines will behave strangely!

-I have just started development on this project.
-I would like to fix these shortcomings in the future.
-See the TODO file for things I'd like to change/add/etc.